hashgraph/hedera-mirror-node/charts/README.md

 2. (Optional): Configure Network & AddressBook
     When running against a network other than the demo/testnent/mainnet network, the network must be updated and an initialAddressBook file must be provided.

+    e.g. To use an addressbook from a file located at `/Downloads/perf.bin`:
+    First create the addressBook file as a secret from the local file:
+    ```shell script
+    $ kubectl create secret generic mirror-importer-addressbook --from-file=perf.bin=/Downloads/perf.bin --save-config=true
+    ```

-    To achieve this, update the `values/yaml` file to set the `network` and `initialAddressBook` settings
+    Then update the `values/yaml` file to set the `network`, `initialAddressBook`, `extraVolumes` and `extraVolumeMounts` configs.
     ```yaml
     importer:
       config:
         hedera:
           mirror:
             importer:
-              initialAddressBook: "/usr/etc/hedera-mirror-importer/addressbook.bin"
+              initialAddressBook: "/usr/etc/addressbook/perf.bin"
               network: "OTHER"
-      initialAddressBook:
-        enabled: true
+      extraVolumes:
+         - name: addressbook-secret-volume
+           secret:
+             defaultMode: 420
+             secretName: mirror-importer-addressbook
+      extraVolumeMounts:
+         - name: addressbook-secret-volume
+           mountPath: /usr/etc/addressbook
     ```
+    > **_Note_** Ensure the configured `mountPath` matches the path in `initialAddressBook`

-    Then create the addressBook file as a secret from a local file e.g. `/Downloads/addressBookFileName.bin`.
+    Then create the addressBook file as a secret from a local file e.g. `/Downloads/perf.bin`.
     ```shell script
-    $ kubectl create secret generic mirror-importer-addressbook --from-file=<addressbookPath>/<addressbookFileName>.bin --save-config=true
+    $ kubectl create secret generic mirror-importer-addressbook --from-file=perf.bin=/Downloads/perf.bin --save-config=true
     ```
-   The secret data will be mounted as a file by the Importer StatefulSet and placed at the `/usr/etc/hedera-mirror-importer` location on the importer filesystem.
+   The secret data will be mounted as a file by the Importer StatefulSet and placed at the `mountPath` location on the importer filesystem.

 3. Deploy Chart
     ```shell script